 I still have my first credit card, despite it not currently residing in my wallet.
 While I began my credit card journey with a mere $300 limit, over the years my little Capital One card has undergone several credit limit increases and upgrades to better iterations.
 But I don’t use it.
-Instead, I prefer to sign up for whatever the top rated credit cards are at that time and reap their benefits.
+Instead, I prefer to stay up with the latest cards and reap their benefits.

 There are so many credit card offers that tear me from my typical brand loyalty — between large cash-back percentages, signing bonuses, and other rewards, it hardly makes sense to limit yourself to a single issuer, brand, or type of credit card.